 Track your progress

 Tracking your progress is an amazing motivator because you can see how much better you’re doing and how close to your goal you’re getting.
 It can also help you make adjustments and improvements if you start getting off course.
-If your goal is to become more active (10,000 steps per day, anyone?), lose weight, or just get healthier, you can easily track how you’re doing with Pacer!
-You’ll see how you’re progressing towards your goals, and you can reach out to your fellow Pacers for support or with questions.
-With a positive, supportive community like Pacer’s, achieving your goals is within your reach!
+If your goal is to become more active (10,000 steps per day, anyone?), lose weight, or just get healthier, track your progress and keep track of you’re doing!
+Reach out to members of the Pacer community for motivation and encouragement too.
+This helps keep you motivated to keep walking and hit your step goals.

 If you haven’t downloaded the Pacer app yet, download Pacer for free (on mobile)!
 You can also check out our website (mobile or desktop) or follow our blog for more great walking and healthy lifestyle tips.